m-abdelwahab/build-smarter-chatbots-workshop/README.md

 </details>

+As it stands, this chatbot is non-functional (yet)

 ### Project overview

-As it stands, this chatbot is non-functional because we haven't set up an API endpoint (yet)

 You'll find the following directory structure:

 ```
-we-are-developers-2024-workshop/
+build-better-chatbots/
 ┣ public/
 ┣ src/
 ┃ ┗ app/